prometheus-community/windows_exporter/docs/collector.dns.md

 The DNS collector is split into two sub-collectors:

 1. `metrics` - Collects standard DNS performance metrics using PDH (Performance Data Helper)
-2. `error_stats` - Collects DNS error statistics from the MicrosoftDNS_Statistic WMI class
+2. `wmi_stats` - Collects DNS error statistics from the MicrosoftDNS_Statistic WMI class

 By default, both sub-collectors are enabled.
 You can enable specific sub-collectors using the `collector.dns.enabled` flag.